santoshp1995/Space-Invaders/README.md

 8. Proxy - Provided a placeholder for Game Sprites to make specific modifications
 9. State - Various ship states and game cycling modes
 10. Strategy - Used on Alien bombs to define different animations for each individual bomb.

+This is just the source code....

+Please go here to see the game in action!
+(YouTube Link) : https://www.youtube.com/watch?v=_wM28aI-ovY